evanmang/ossining-school-today/README.md

 - **Backend**: Serverless functions (Vercel)
 - **i18n**: react-i18next

+## To Do
+- Add clickable link to fdmealplanner page for selected menu on child page.
+- Make widget navigate to web version of child page with same parameters.

 ## Credits & Attribution

 Menu parsing functionality is based on [fdmealplanner](https://github.com/jdeath/fdmealplanner) by [@jdeath](https://github.com/jdeath).
 The original parser was adapted to add: